Czech lawmakers approve windfall tax on energy firms, banks | Headlines

 The Czech lower house of parliament approved on Friday a steep 60% windfall tax on energy firms and banks, aiming to raise $3.4 billion next year from profits deemed excessive to fund help for people and firms hit by soaring electricity and gas prices.
 Power prices in Europe have risen sharply since Russia's invasion of Ukraine and reductions in Russian gas supplies.

-Power prices in Europe have risen sharply since Russia's invasion of Ukraine and reductions in Russian gas supplies.
 The centre-right government in Prague is looking to tax extra profits from energy groups such as majority state-owned utility CEZ, and other energy traders, miners, oil refiners, wholesale fuel traders and from large banks.
+The plan angered the affected sectors and prompted one major energy firm to announce it was moving trading activities abroad.

 The tax, similar to those imposed by other European countries, will apply for three years from 2023.
 The bill must still win Senate approval.
 The Czech tax goes beyond an agreed European Union regulation as it includes electricity producers, which will already be affected by EU-wide price caps on wholesale electricity prices, and on banks.